Nesau84/projectPractice/README.md

 # projectPractice

-Just a little demonstration to build project for automation from scratch for UI testing with Selenium/Java
+Just a little practice to build project from scratch for UI testing with Selenium/Java/TestNG